Smileek/fetch-icons/README.md

 2. Add the `fetch-icons.js` or `fetch-icons.ts` file to your project.

    > 2.1.
-JS version only requires nodeJS installed.
-If you use the TS version, add the dependencies (I use `yarn`, and I'm sure you know how to do it with your favourite package manager):
+If you use the TS version, add these dependencies (I use `yarn`, and I'm sure you know how to do it with your favourite package manager):
    >
    > ```bash
-   >  yarn add -D tsx axios @figma/rest-api-spec
+   >  yarn add -D tsx dotenv axios @figma/rest-api-spec
    > ```
+   >
+   > For the JS version you'll only need the `dotenv`.

 3. Update the `FILE_KEY`, `PATH_TO_ICONS` and `iconSets`